Give Fish a Fighting Chance

 - Handle fish as little as possible and get them back in the water quickly.

-- Support fish horizontally using wet hands.
+- Hold the fish horizontally supporting the belly with wet hands.

 - Use a dehooking tool to remove hooks.